 But don't go to film school just to "make connections" (trust me; I spent three years at USC and don't regret it, but I barely met anyone who later helped my career).
 You can go to film festivals for a lot less money -- or join Facebook groups for even less -- and make just as good connections there.

 That said, it might behoove you to go to a film school in a region of the country or world that already has a lively film scene, both for filmmaking and film watching.
 Find out if the film school regularly brings in successful filmmakers as guest lecturers, has an active internship program, or works closely with the local film festival.
 Talk to recent alumni of the programs you're considering.
 Ask them what they think, but take it all with a grain of salt -- most recent grads have some complaints about their own film school.

 I'm also a believer in people learning about non-film things, either majoring in another subject and/or working in another field and then going to grad film school, or at least going to an undergrad film school that's part of a larger liberal arts university.
-Hollywood will respect you more if you can make films about something, not just know about making films, but on a practical level, it's also going to be useful as a filmmaker to take a broad range of classes from business, accounting, and law to theater, fine arts, history, and comparative literature.
+Hollywood will respect you more if you can make films about something and not just know about making films -- but on a practical level, it's also going to be useful as a filmmaker to take a broad range of classes, from business, accounting, and law to theater, fine arts, history, and comparative literature.